mpaglia0/Iudas/README.md

 ### Courses/Lessons

-#THE BIG ONE!#

 Starting from **Z v.3.0** you can organize online courses/lessons!

 Base document is *article* (so you can have all plus of articles like read time and comments).

-An article can became a lesson adding the following metadata keys:
+An article will became a lesson adding the following metadata keys:

 reST